 Many Boston University Engineering undergraduates work alongside faculty and graduate students at the cutting edge of research, often in paid positions.
 Whether innovating cheap, efficient ways to diagnose tuberculosis and cancer, or building a nanosatellite that measures the effect of solar storms on our power grids, our students are engaged in solving society’s most challenging problems.

-The Presidential/Engineering Scholars program is a merit award given to students at the time of admission to Boston University.
-Presidential/Engineering Scholars receive a package of benefits, including a $20,000 scholarship to Boston University.
+The Presidential Scholars program is a merit award given to students at the time of admission to Boston University.
+Presidential Scholars receive a package of benefits, including a $25,000 scholarship to Boston University.
 Scholarships are renewable for up to eight semesters, provided a 2.00 GPA is maintained (details).
 Additionally, students receive funding for up to 10 hours of research per week for one semester during the academic year, and automatic admission to a Boston University College of Engineering Master’s in Engineering program (provided students maintain a 3.40 grade point average).
 Apply

 Distinguished Summer Research Fellowships (DSRF)

 Each year, Fellows spend the summer engaged in a transformative research experience under the guidance of a faculty member.
 Students must maintain a 3.0 average to be eligible for the fellowship, and may conduct their projects during the summer following either their sophomore or junior year.
-Applications are due by March 4, 2019.
+Application information for summer 2022 will be published soon.
 Learn More or Apply.